AKTheKnight/IrcDotNet/samples/IrcDotNet.Samples.MarkovTextBot/README.md

 These commands may be sent by a user directly to the bot user or to a channel of which the bot is a member.

-Note that all chat commands are prefixed with a period ('.').
+Note that all chat commands are prefixed with an exclamation mark (`!`).

 Talk
 ----